Thursday, December 2, 2021

 Photo taken June 6, 2021

 The Thames Valley District School Board intends to rename Ryerson Public School on Waterloo Street.
-Then they’re going to review all school and facility names to determine if any others should be renamed.
-We can expect the next will be Sir John A. Macdonald Public School near Highbury and Cheapside.
+Then they’re going to review all school and facility names to determine if any others should be changed.
+The next may be Sir John A. Macdonald Public School near Highbury and Cheapside.

 This, of course, follows the discovery of the remains of 215 Indigenous children buried on the grounds of a former residential school in Kamloops, BC.
 Today we’re being told there may be three times as many burials at Marieval School in Saskatchewan.
 The deaths were apparently undocumented by the school administration, their families never told the children died.